zackmcnulty/NBIO_301-Project/README.md

 Basic git workflow

+- Change into the project's directory/folder.
+Use ls to see files in directory and cd DIRECTORY to change folders

 ##### get changes from other people: ALWAYS do this before you start working
-git pull
+- git pull

 ##### submit your own changes: ALWAYS do this when you are done working
-git add FILENAME
+- git add FILENAME
-git commit -m "summary of what you did" git push
+- git commit -m "summary of what you did"
+- git push